mpruna/prasleas/_posts/2020-05-17-Jenkins-Covid-Automation.md

 $py $home/analytics.py
 ```
 The first line tells Jenkins where to look for the python version specific to our project.
 The second line activates the bash shell.
-Jenkins uses by default sh shell.
+Jenkins does not use bash, and to avoid unwated behavior it's best to activate it.
 The third line activates this particular python environment.
 Conda/Anaconda gives the user the opportunity to create "virtual python deployments".
 These "separated python mediums" can have different libraries.
 Home specifies the location of our code.
 The last line executes the script.